UNLIMITED ACCESS TO OVER 400 HISTORIC PLACES

 Live and breathe the story of England at royal castles, historic gardens, forts & defences, world-famous prehistoric sites and many others.

-Please be advised that the castle will be closed from 4pm on Saturday 29 October due to a wedding ceremony.
+Please be advised that Pendennis Castle will be closed from 4pm on Saturday 3 June due to a wedding ceremony.
 We apologise for any inconvenience this may cause.

 Henry VIII establishes gun forts on both shores of the Fal estuary, at Pendennis and St Mawes.